CosmWasm/sylvia-book/src/basics/query.md

 `ContractQueryMsg` out of nowhere.
 Let me explain.
 Sylvia framework allows us to define [`interfaces`](https://docs.rs/sylvia/latest/sylvia/attr.interface.html).
-Users can create interfaces with specific functionalities and then implement them on contract. `ContractQueryMsg` is wrapper over `QueryMsg` from contract and it's interfaces which dispatches message to appropriate enum. `Interfaces` will be handled further in the book.
+Users can create interfaces with specific functionalities and then implement them on contract. `ContractQueryMsg` is wrapper over `QueryMsg`s from contract and it's interfaces which `dispatch` will call proper implementation.
+We will learn about `Interfaces` further in the book.

 Now, when we have the contract ready to do something, let's go and test it.